jupyter-xeus/cpp-terminal/README.md

 }
 ```

-On wndows you can simply create or attach a console through a GUI application by doing:
+On windows you can simply create or attach a console through a GUI application by doing:

 ```cpp
 #include "cpp-terminal/io.hpp"